IDigics/autocar-ecommerce/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author

 **IDigics**

 - GitHub: [@IDigics](https://github.com/IDigics)
 - Project: [AutoCar'z E-Commerce](https://github.com/IDigics/autocar-ecommerce)

-## 🙏 Acknowledgments

-- Next.js team for the amazing framework
-- Tailwind CSS for the utility-first CSS framework
-- Vercel for hosting and deployment platform
-- All contributors who help improve this project

 ---